 Facebook feels $10 billion sting from Apple’s privacy push

-Meta officer Sheryl Sandberg says adjusting to the iPhone maker’s app-tracking changes will take time
+- Meta COO Sheryl Sandberg says adjusting to the iPhone maker’s app-tracking changes will take time

 This site and its partners use technology such as cookies to personalise content and ads and analyse traffic.
 By using this site you agree to its privacy policy.
 You can change your mind and revisit your choices at anytime in future.

-Meta officer Sheryl Sandberg says adjusting to the iPhone maker’s app-tracking changes will take time

-Facebook’s parent company served up the starkest sign yet of how Apple Inc.’s new ad-privacy policy is roiling the digital-advertising world.
+Facebook’s parent company served up a stark sign of how Apple Inc.’s new ad-privacy policy is roiling the digital-advertising world.

-Facebook’s parent company served up the starkest sign yet of how Apple Inc.’s new ad-privacy policy is roiling the digital-advertising world.
+Facebook’s parent company served up a stark sign of how Apple Inc.’s new ad-privacy policy is roiling the digital-advertising world.

-Discussing Meta Platforms Inc.’s quarterly earnings and its outlook for the current year that shocked investors, Chief Financial Officer Dave Wehner on Wednesday said the company expects the Apple policy to cost it more than $10 billion in lost sales for 2022.
-That is equivalent to about 8% of its total revenue last year.
+Meta Platforms Inc. closed down more than 26% in Thursday trading—a $230 billion-plus loss in market capitalization—after Chief Financial Officer David Wehner on Wednesday said the company expects the Apple policy to cost it more than $10 billion in lost sales for 2022, equivalent to about 8% of its total revenue last year.

-Discussing Meta Platforms Inc.’s quarterly earnings and its outlook for the current year that shocked investors, Chief Financial Officer Dave Wehner on Wednesday said the company expects the Apple policy to cost it more than $10 billion in lost sales for 2022.
-That is equivalent to about 8% of its total revenue last year.
+Meta Platforms Inc. closed down more than 26% in Thursday trading—a $230 billion-plus loss in market capitalization—after Chief Financial Officer David Wehner on Wednesday said the company expects the Apple policy to cost it more than $10 billion in lost sales for 2022, equivalent to about 8% of its total revenue last year.

 “It’s a pretty significant headwind," Mr. Wehner said on a call with analysts.